google/WebFundamentals/src/content/en/fundamentals/security/encrypt-in-transit/enable-https-on-your-servers.markdown

 ---
 layout: shared/narrow
-title: "Enable HTTPS On Your Servers"
+title: "Enable HTTPS on your servers"
 description: "You are ready for the all important step of enabling HTTPS on your servers."
 authors:
   - chrispalmer